White House Talking Points Memo Urges Dreamers To Self-Deport

 A Trump administration talking points memo urges Deferred Action for Childhood Arrivals to “self-deport,” despite the president publicly expressing Congress now has six-months to solve the riddle of immigration before the program is officially phased out.

-ABC News reports the tersely worded directive issued to Congressional members also strongly suggests those targeted”prepare for and arrange their departure from the United States.”
+ABC News reports the tersely worded directive issued to Congressional members also strongly suggests those targeted “prepare for and arrange their departure from the United States.”

 “The Department of Homeland Security urges DACA recipients to use the time remaining on their work authorizations to prepare for and arrange their departure from the United States — including proactively seeking travel documentation — or to apply for other immigration benefits for which they may be eligible,” the document reads.